erikw/tmux-powerline/README.md

 You can also enable the debug mode in your config file.
 Look for the `TMUX_POWERLINE_DEBUG_MODE_ENABLED` environment variable and set it to `true`.

 If you can not solve the problems you can post an [issue](https://github.com/erikw/tmux-powerline/issues?state=open) and be sure to include relevant information about your system and script output (from bash -x) and/or screenshots if needed.
 Be sure to search in the [resolved issues](https://github.com/erikw/tmux-powerline/issues?page=1&state=closed) section for similar problems you're experiencing before posting.

 ## Common problems
 ### Nothing is displayed
 You have edited `~/.tmux.conf` but no powerline is displayed.
-This might be because tmux is not aware of the changes so you have to restart your tmux session or reloaded that file by typing this on the command line (or in tmux command mode with `prefix :`)
+This might be because tmux is not aware of the changes so you have to restart your tmux session or reloaded that file by typing this on the command-line (or in tmux command mode with `prefix :`)

 ```shell
 tmux source-file ~/.tmux.conf